 What type of whitening system does your office offer?

-We offer two different types of whitening systems, Sapphire with Lumibrite and Zoom!.
-Both are highly recommended and take about 1.5 hours to complete the process.
-Our patients have had very good results with both systems which are fast and very safe.
+We offer the Zoom whitening system.
+It is highly recommended and takes about 1.5 hours to complete the process.
+Our patients have had very good results with the system which is fast and very safe.